philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 ### Supermethods

-Since both public and prototected prototypes can have super methods, Mozart add a non-enumarable `super` property to each, allowing you to easily invoke a super method from a subclass.
+Since both public and prototected prototypes can have super methods, Mozart adds a non-enumarable `super` property to each, allowing you to easily invoke a super method from a subclass.

 ```javascript
 _protected.myMethod = function() {